 California divorce law provides for reimbursement plus interest to the community if community funds were used for the education and/or training of one spouse – in limited situations.

-In a divorce, the community estate may be reimbursed for community contributions to the cost of the education or training of a spouse that substantially enhances that person’s earning capacity.
-The reimbursement should include interest.
+The community estate may be reimbursed for community contributions, plus interest, to the cost of the education or training of a spouse that substantially enhanced that person’s earning capacity.

 An exception to the reimbursement exists where:

-- The parties agreed in writing to no reimbursement; or
+- The parties agreed, in writing, to no reimbursement

-- The community contributions were for ordinary living expenses that would have been incurred regardless of whether or not the party attended school.
+- The community contributions were for ordinary living expenses that would have been incurred regardless of whether or not the party was attending school

 If an educational loan is outstanding at the time of the divorce, it is assigned to the spouse without offset unless there is a written agreement to the contrary.

-In a divorce, the court has the discretion to reduce or modify the reimbursement and assignment of the educational loans to the extent circumstances render such a disposition unjust for the following reasons:
+The court has the discretion to reduce or modify the statutory reimbursement and assignment of educational loans to the extent circumstances render such a disposition unjust for the following reasons:

 - The education or training enables the spouse to engage in gainful employment that substantially reduces the need of the party for support that would otherwise have been required.